 Motorcycle season is now in full swing, and our Kansas City personal injury lawyers want to remind area drivers to be on the lookout for motorcyclists on our area roads.
 When motorcycle accidents occur - especially when other passenger vehicles are involved - riders are considerably more vulnerable to life-threatening injuries than other motorists, simply because there's very little to protect them from the force of impact.
-In fact, the Insurance Institute for Highway Safety reports that per mile traveled in 2010, the number of motorcycle fatalities was about 30 times the number of deaths in cars.
+The Insurance Institute for Highway Safety reports that per mile traveled in 2010, the number of motorcycle fatalities was about 30 times the number of deaths in cars.

 Missouri motorcycle accidents: The facts